Jump onboard public transport and see how easy, quick and affordable it is to travel to and from Auckland Airport with us.

 - Transport fares to and from Auckland Airport

-Boarding just got a whole lot easier.
-The orange AirportLink bus carries passengers between Auckland Airport, Puhinui Station and Manukau Bus Station.
+The orange AirportLink bus service carries passengers between Auckland Airport, Puhinui Station and Manukau Bus Station.

 Leaving Auckland Airport